 My mother would wash and unpick my father's trousers that were no further use to him and cut out a pair of trousers from the less worn parts to make a pair for one of my brothers.
 I had a winter coat which she made from a soldier's khaki coat that came her way.
 Other clothes that came her way originated from cast offs from the children in the big houses.
 These were given to servants who passed them on to us, but my mother invariably had to do some needlework on them to make them fit.
 She was very industrious.

 Lynn Schoeffler's great aunt tells a typical story of receiving a hand-me-down wool coat that was faded and stained.
 Her mother, Lynn's great grandmother, removed the lining, picked the coat apart at the seams, turned every piece inside out, and then sewed it back together for a coat that looked new.

-A significant part of mending was sewing on buttons.
+Apart from sewing on patches and darning, a significant part of mending was sewing on buttons.
 Buttons were essential for fastening as there were no zip fasteners and no velcro.
 Buttons fell off with wear, so women always kept a 'button box' in their sewing box, in which they collected odd buttons to use as replacements.